U-Boot-EFI/lf2initrd/status_quo.rst

 EFI_LOAD_FILE2_PROTOCOL
 ~~~~~~~~~~~~~~~~~~~~~~~

-The EFI stub looks for a handle with the device path
+Since Linux 5.7 the EFI stub looks for a handle with the device path

 ::